GreatEx750/Veyframe/apps/web/public/landing/README.md

 - Short: a new 45-second Wikipedia recording generated locally through the application pipeline with the approved blue/coral portrait template, Google ADK/Gemini direction, Parallel research, Gemini narration, visible pointer interactions and captions.
-  The blue top brief, central footage and coral caption strip are editable template layers; the reference photograph and placeholder words are not part of the video.
+  The current editorial layout has a rounded recording at the top, in-frame highlighted captions, a chapter row, and a large two-line takeaway below it.
+Blue is the background and light coral is the accent.
+The reference photograph and placeholder words are not part of the video.
+The latest local rebuild uses new native-aperture browser recordings and narration at the same 45-second duration.

-  The latest revision rounds the colored panels and footage window in the exported video, while retaining the same recordings, narration and 45-second duration.
+See [media attribution](../../../../docs/media-attribution.md) for website source pages, font licenses, and the distinction between code licensing and third-party recorded content.

 `scripts/build-landing-assets.mjs` recreates these files from the retained local export artifacts.
 Rebuilding samples is a maintainer operation; production builds use the